hackysoham/ASTRA/report/Team_Astra_Final_Report.md

 2. Compute per-pixel absolute error: E(i,j) = |X(i,j) - X̂(i,j)|
 3. Render as 3-panel figure: Original | Reconstruction | Error Heatmap (with `hot` colormap overlay)

 ### 4.2 Geological Hypothesis Report

+The top-5 images strictly exceeding the threshold were selected for heatmap analysis and hypothesis generation.
+Full per-image scores, error statistics, and physical hypotheses are documented in [`Geological_Analysis.md`](Geological_Analysis.md).

+**Notable finding:** all 5 top-ranked images share an identical novelty score (0.2510) and identical error-pattern classification ("Diffuse, uniform").
+We investigated this and traced a likely contributing factor to `source_image_id` extraction in `isolation_forest.py`'s metadata-fusion step, which does not correctly match filenames to `source_image_metadata.csv` for this dataset's naming convention — meaning the metadata-fusion component of the feature vector may be constant across many crops.
+This does not invalidate the image-only anomaly detection (Phase 2's core requirement), but is flagged here as a known limitation of the optional metadata-fusion bonus.

 <img width="2236" height="788" alt="image" src="https://github.com/user-attachments/assets/93aa3fdd-939c-46e6-8e72-7abd9a2e089a" />

 ### 4.3 Error Pattern Classification